SalmanrasheedMohammed/AWS-DevOps/README.md

 - Foster innovation and agility through access to cutting-edge technologies.
 - Ease of use with intuitive interfaces and APIs for resource management.

+**IAM**
+* IAM stands for Identity and Access Management.
+It is a core service provided by AWS that allows you to manage access to your AWS resources securely.
+In brief, IAM enables you to control who can access your AWS resources (authentication) and what actions they can perform (authorization).
+    * Users
+    * Groups
+    * Roles
+    * Policies
+    * Access Keys
+    * Multi-factor Authentication (MFA)

+**Create an IAM user in AWS**
+* Sign in to the AWS Management Console
+* Navigate to IAM
+* Access IAM Dashboard
+* Click on "Add user"
+* Enter user details
+* Set permissions
+* Review
+* Create user
+* Access keys (optional)
+* Completion
+* Copy and paste the creditionals, and login into IAM user.